OOI-RCA-APL/ceres/docs/getting-started.md

 ceres run all
 ```

-The `run` command reads the `ceres.yaml` configuration file in the working directory, and starts a Ceres `Engine` class to run that configuration.
+The `run` command reads the `ceres.yaml` configuration file in the working directory, and starts a Ceres `Engine` to run it.

 _The `all` argument is used to make the engine run every components in the project on startup.
 This is useful for development.
 In production or with a more complex project, you'll likely want to use the `start`, `stop`, `enable` and `disable` commands to manage components individually._